Stochastic Minimum-Cost Reach-Avoid Reinforcement Learning¶

 | Enhanced Bellman | 0.80 | 0.94 | 0.78 | 0.88 |

-Compensation factor \(\phi\) ablation (Fig 6): Removing \(\phi\) significantly increases cumulative cost (severe over-conservatism on FrozenLake) and reduces reach rate, confirming \(\phi\) as key to RAPCPO.
+Compensation Factor \(\phi\) Ablation (Fig 6): Removing \(\phi\) leads to significantly higher costs (severe over-conservatism in FrozenLake) and lower reach rates, validating \(\phi\) as a critical component.

 Key Findings¶

-- The max-min-clamped Bellman operator is the key design for "guaranteeing probabilistic semantics while providing dense reward," decoupling reach-avoid and cost so that the two critics can be trained independently and stably.
+- The max-min-clamped Bellman operator is the key design for maintaining probability semantics while providing dense rewards, allowing independent and stable training of two critics.

-- Symmetric gradient projection is a general trick for "dual-critic + dual-objective" algorithms and can be applied to many Safe RL settings.
+- Symmetric gradient projection is a versatile trick for dual-critic, dual-objective Safe RL.

 Highlights & Insights¶

-- The idea of expressing reach-avoid probability as a Bellman fixed point inspires similar operators for other temporal logic specifications (LTL until, response), opening up significant potential in formal RL.
+- Modeling reach-avoid probability as a Bellman fixed point suggests that similar operators could be constructed for other temporal logics (LTL until, response).

 Limitations & Future Work¶

-- \(p\) is manually tuned, with optimal values varying by task, lacking an adaptive mechanism.
+- The parameter \(p\) is manually tuned and lacks an adaptive mechanism.

 Related Work & Insights¶

-- vs RC-PPO (So 2024): RC-PPO uses HJ reachability for minimum-cost reach-avoid but only for deterministic cases; RAPCPO extends to stochastic settings with Bellman certificates + compensation factor, and is more stable even in deterministic environments (Table 1: reach rate higher by 15–16 points).
+- vs RC-PPO (So 2024): RC-PPO solves min-cost reach-avoid with HJ reachability but only for deterministic cases.
+RAPCPO extends this to stochastic environments via Bellman certificates and is more stable in deterministic settings.

-- vs CMDP (CPPO / Sauté / RESPO): CMDP constrains surrogate cumulative cost, misaligned with reach-avoid semantics; RAPCPO directly optimizes reach-avoid probability, and ablation shows CMDP is too conservative under state-wise cost.
+- vs CMDP (CPPO / Sauté / RESPO): CMDP uses cumulative cost constraints which do not align with reach-avoid semantics.
+RAPCPO directly optimizes reach-avoid probability.

-- vs Barrier / CBF (Ames 2019, Xue 2026): Both provide formal guarantees but only for specification satisfaction, not cost optimization; RAPCPO balances performance and safety within the probability certificate framework.
+- vs Barrier / CBF (Ames 2019, Xue 2026): These provide formal guarantees for safety but do not necessarily optimize cost performance.

 Rating¶

-- Writing Quality: ⭐⭐⭐⭐ Clear storyline and notation, with well-explained operator design motivation.
+- Writing Quality: ⭐⭐⭐⭐ Clear narrative and notation; design motivations are well-explained.

-- Value: ⭐⭐⭐⭐ Provides the first stable and trainable baseline for stochastic reach-avoid, directly reusable by the safe RL community.
+- Value: ⭐⭐⭐⭐ Provides the first stable, trainable baseline for stochastic reach-avoid task optimization.